-The privilege of driving to school is restricted to students who hold a valid Texas driver's license and proper auto liability insurance.
-Students will be required to register their vehicles through the Secondary office by providing proof of insurance and signing, along with their parents, the RRCA Student Driver Agreement.
+The privilege of driving to school is restricted to students who hold a valid Texas driver's license and proof of insurance.
+Students will be required to register their vehicles with the office by providing proof of insurance and signing, along with their parents, the RRCA Student Driver Agreement.
 A student will be issued a parking permit only after these requirements have been met.
 Students are not permitted to go to their vehicles during the course of the school day without permission from administration.
+By 8 am, students need to leave their cars and enter the school facility.
+Students are not permitted to sit in their cars at lunch.

 Students must observe the campus speed limit of 10 mph and must properly park only in the assigned student parking space.
-Student vehicles parked anywhere on campus other than the designated student area without written authorization from administration will be towed away at the owner's expense.
 Students whose driving is observed to be hazardous and/or irresponsible will lose the privilege of driving on campus for a temporary or permanent duration.
 Students must not participate in any type of activity resulting in racing, excessive noise, blaring music or dangerous maneuvers, including standing or sitting on the outside of moving vehicles.